Wandalen/wTesting/doc/version.eng/tutorial/Report.md

 ```

-This line indicates that the test has passed, it has the number 1.
+This line indicates that the test has been passed, it has the number 1.
 The string in the parenthesis indicates the path to test check: test suite `Join` / routine `routine1` / group of test cases `string` > test case `trivial`.
 Accordingly, the `>` symbol is used to denote the nesting of the test case.

 The utility makes a conclusion regarding the passed test checks in the routine: `Passed test routine ( Join / routine1 ) in 0,173s`.